Matrimonial Causes Act 1857: In England and Wales

 Such a court would require sensitive but firm supervision and Palmerston appointed Sir Cresswell Cresswell as its first judge-in-ordinary with bipartisan support.
 Cresswell was not an obvious appointment.
 A mercantile lawyer who had been somewhat diffident as a junior judge in the Court of Common Pleas, Cresswell was a bachelor with a reputation for impatience and a short temper.
 However, he succeeded superbly in establishing the authority, dignity and efficiency of the new regime.

-In the first year of operation of the Act, there were three hundred divorce petitions, as against three in the previous year and there were fears of chaos.
+In the first year of operation of the act, there were three hundred divorce petitions, as against three in the previous year and there were fears of chaos.
 Campbell sat in some of the earliest hearings but was afraid that he had created a "Frankenstein".
 However, Cresswell took a managerial role in regulating the new flood of litigation.
 He showed great sensitivity in dealing with genuine grievances but upheld the sanctity of marriage and was capable of being severe when necessary.
 However, he was also instrumental in moving the legal view of divorce from that based on a sacrament to that based on contract.
 He worked with colossal speed and energy, deciding over one thousand cases in six years, only one of which was reversed on appeal.
 He achieved some public fame and huge respect, popularly being held as representing the five million married women of Britain.

-The Act was also an important enabling step in unifying and rationalising the legal system of England and Wales, a process that was largely effected by the Judicature Acts (1873–1875).
+The act was also an important enabling step in unifying and rationalising the legal system of England and Wales, a process that was largely effected by the Judicature Acts (1873–1875).
 It also catalysed the unification of the legal profession.
 By the abolition of any remaining important role for canon lawyers, it ultimately led to the demise of the Doctors' Commons.

+Ireland

+Ireland was excluded from the operation of the Matrimonial Causes Act 1857 and retained the more onerous parliamentary process.
+Divorce remained restricted to the socially and economically select, with an inherent gender bias.
+The Louisa Westropp's divorce of 1886 established a legal precedent, initially in relation to marital cruelty, “whereby any ground for divorce accepted by court could be applied in parliament."

+Northern Ireland retained parliamentary divorce up to 1939 when judicial divorce was introduced.
+The process was removed in the Irish Free State in 1925 and a ban on divorce was introduced in the Constitution adopted in 1937.